Stew Johnson: Iceland

 In 1978 Johnson joined Icelandic Division I club Ármann as player-coach.
 In December of that year, Johnson was assaulted in a nightclub where a glass was thrown at his face, severely injuring his right eye.
 He recovered enough to return to the floor before the season ended but the club was unable to achieve promotion to the Úrvalsdeild.

 After spending the next two seasons with River Plate in Argentine, Johnson returned to Iceland in 1981 and joined KR as player-coach.
 He led the Úrvalsdeild in scoring in 1983 while finishing second in 1982.
 His Icelandic career came to an end in 1983 when foreign players where barred from playing in the Icelandic leagues.

 Johnson also coached KR's women's team for two seasons and led them to both the national championship and Icelandic Basketball Cup in 1982 and 1983.

+Sweden

+After his career in Iceland came to an end, he played and coached in Sweden for several years.

+Personal life

+Johnson was married three times and has six children, including Swedish national basketball team player Precious Johnson.